-Since then we have been assisting people at multiple points along the route:
+Since then we have assisted people at multiple points along the route:

-In Italy and Greece, MSF teams are providing first assistance, medical and psychological support, shelter, water, sanitation and essential relief items at reception centres and transit camps, as well as providing food and clothing on several Greek islands.
+- In France, Italy, Greece, Serbia, Sweden, Belgium, and Germany MSF teams are providing a range of services including medical and psychological support, shelter, water, sanitation and essential relief items at reception centres, informal settlements and transit camps.

-In Tunisia, MSF is training local fishermen in search and rescue, and training teams from the Tunisian and Libyan Red Crescents in dead body management.
+- In Tunisia, MSF has trained local fishermen in search and rescue.
+We have also trained teams from the Tunisian and Libyan Red Crescents in dead body management.

 On 17 June 2016 we announced that MSF will no longer take funds from the European Union and Member States, in opposition to their damaging deterrence policies and intensifying attempts to push people and their suffering away from European shores.
-This decision will take effect immediately and will apply to MSF’s projects worldwide.
+This decision took effect immediately and has been applied to MSF’s projects worldwide.